Customize error pages

 -

-Modify the color, font, font size, and font style of the text.
+Modify the color, font, font size, and font style of the text that appears on the page.

 -